iamzr/iamzr/README.md

 # Welcome to my Github! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 Hi, I’m Zia Rehman and I'm a full stack developer specialising in the MERN stack.
-I'm open to work so feel free to message me!
+I'm open to work so feel free to message me if you're hiring or know anyone that is!

 You can find me on <a href="https://www.linkedin.com/in/zia-rehman-599495166/"><img src="./iconmonstr-linkedin-3.svg"></a> and <a href="https://www.instagram.com/weareziarehman/"><img src="./iconmonstr-instagram-13.svg"></a> or just drop me an email <a href="mailto:iamziarehman@gmail.com"><img src="./iconmonstr-email-2.svg"></a>